Menu

 2019 Soleil Ho joined the San Francisco Chronicle’s as its Restaurant Critic in 2019 and joined the Opinion Section in 2023.
 As an opinion columnist and cultural critic, Soleil focuses on gender, race, food policy and life in San Francisco.
 In 2022, they won a Craig Claiborne Distinguished Restaurant Review Award from the James Beard Foundation.
 Previously, Ho worked as a freelance food and pop culture writer, as a podcast producer on the Racist Sandwich, and as a restaurant chef.

-2018 Rachel Levin has written for the New York Times, Outside, the New Yorker, Eater, and the San Francisco Chronicle.
-She is the author of Look Big: And Other Tips for Surviving Animal Encounters of All Kinds, and the coauthor of two cookbooks: Eat Something: A Wise Sons Cookbook for Jews Who Like Food and Food Lovers Who Like Jews and Steamed: A Catharsis Cookbook for Getting Dinner and Your Feelings on the Table, with Tara Duggan.
-Rachel's first kids' book will be published next year by Phaidon.
-An essay she wrote for Eater, about grapefruit spoons, was selected for the upcoming edition Best American Food Writing.
+2018 Rachel Levin has written for the New Yorker, the New York Times, Outside, Eater, and Bon Appetit, and elsewhere.
+Her essay on grapefruit spoons was included in Best American Food Writing 2022.
+She is the author of Look Big: And Other Tips for Surviving Animal Encounters of All Kinds, and the coauthor of two cookbooks: Eat Something: A Wise Sons Cookbook for Jews Who Like Food and Food Lovers Who Like Jews and Steamed: A Catharsis Cookbook for Getting Dinner and Your Feelings on the Table.
+Rachel recently published her first kids book, with Phaidon.
+WHO ATE WHAT?
+A (gorgeously illustrated!) glimpse of gastronomical history, from the cave days to the space days and beyond.

 2017 Bonnie Tsui is a longtime contributor to The New York Times and the author of American Chinatown, winner of the 2010 Asian/Pacific American Award for Literature.
 She has written about Michelin street food, Hong Kong's rooftop farmers, shark fin soup, and the enduring role of Chinatowns for The New Yorker, California Sunday, Pop-Up Magazine, and Afar.
-Her latest book, Why We Swim, was a New York Times Book Review Editors’ Choice and a TIME magazine and NPR Best Book of the Year; it is currently being translated into ten languages.
+Her book Why We Swim was a New York Times Book Review Editors’ Choice and a TIME magazine and NPR Best Book of the Year; it is currently being translated into ten languages.
 Bonnie is a cultural consultant for the forthcoming Hulu series Interior Chinatown, based on Charles Yu's award-winning novel.
-She is also writing a new book about muscle.
+Her new book, On Muscle: The Stuff That Moves Us and Why It Matters, will be published in April 2025.
 Read more about Bonnie at bonnietsui.com.

-2016 Lisa Morehouse is an award-winning public radio reporter, producer and editor.
+2016 Lisa Morehouse is an award-winning public radio reporter, producer and editor, and is the Senior Editor for KALW's news magazine, Crosscurrents.
 She is currently at work on California Foodways, a county-by-county exploration of stories at the intersection of food, culture, economics, history and labor.
 For that series, she won national Edward R. Murrow and SPJ NorCal awards, and was named an 11th Hour/UC Berkeley Food and Farming Journalism fellow and nominated five times for a James Beard Journalism Award.
-She holds a Certificate in Documentary Arts from Duke University’s Center For Documentary Studies and helps run workshops there each summer.
+She holds a Certificate in Documentary Arts from Duke University’s Center For Documentary Studies.

 2015 Rachel Khong was an editor of Lucky Peach magazine from 2011 to 2016.
 In 2017, she published the novel Goodbye, Vitamin, which received the California Book Award from the Commonwealth Club.
 In 2018, she founded The Ruby, a work and event space for women and nonbinary artists and writers in San Francisco.
-Her second novel is forthcoming from Knopf in April 2024.
+Her second novel, Real Americans, published in April 2024 has been named a must read book of 2024.

 2014 Jessica Battilana has relocated from San Francisco to Portland, Maine, where she is staff editor at King Arthur Baking Company.
 She is currently at work on a second solo cookbook, to be published by Norton in 2023, which will join her first, Repertoire, published in 2018.